Jump To:What is Usage?

 Usage is a term in the job posting or job agreement that limits the scope for how the creative content is to be used.
 On Voices, we have different usage guidelines and options for voice over jobs and music jobs.

 For Voice over, usage is limited by media (paid or owned, like radio, TV, or online advertising campaigns, etc.), duration, (length of campaign), or geography (size of campaign - typically local, regional, or national.)

 At Voices, we provide clients and talent with an opportunity to indicate and understand, respectively, how the client intends to use final files once they’ve been paid for and received.
 We call this usage.

 There are two primary types of usage:

-Effective May 9th, 2021 on Voices, clients can either post jobs with only one usage indicated, or they can include multiple usage information if the final file will be used across multiple channels or mediums.
+Clients can either post jobs with only one usage indicated, or they can include multiple usage entries if the final file will be used across multiple channels or mediums.

-- have some kind of geographic coverage (i.e. local, regions, or national);
+- have some kind of geographic coverage (i.e. local, regional, or national);

 - typically ‘run’ or are used over a set period of time (i.e. 13-weeks, 1-year, or in perpetuity), and;